codesleonardo/codesleonardo/README.md

-### Hi, there 👋
+### Hi, welcome! 👋
 ### I'm Leonardo Ferraz

-🤖 Desenvolvedor Web
+🤖 Front End Developer

-🤩 Tecnologia é o que me faz brilhar os olhos
+🤩 Technology is what makes my eyes shine

-💻 Apaixonado por linhas de código
+💻 Passionate about lines of code

-👨🏼‍🎓 Estudande da <a href="https://practicum.com/">Practicum</a>
+👨🏼‍🎓 Student of <a href="https://practicum.com/">Practicum</a>

 <div>
   <a href="https://github.com/codesleonardo">